-- (i) elect a person to preside if the Chair or Vice-Chair of the Council is not present: - (ii) elect the Chair of the Council; - (iii) elect the Vice-Chair of the Council; - (iv) approve the minutes of the last meeting; - (v) receive any announcements from the Chair and/or the Head of Paid Service; - (vi) elect the Leader of the Council once every four years; - (vii) note the number of Members to be appointed to the Cabinet and the appointment those Members; - (viii) appoint the Overview and Scrutiny Committee, Finance, Audit and Risk Committee, Standards Committee, Licensing and Regulation Committee, Planning Control Committee, Council Tax Setting Committee and Employment Committee and such other Committees, Sub-Committees, Panels and Area Forums as the Council considers appropriate to deal with matters which are neither reserved to the Council nor are Executive Functions (as set out in Section 14 of this Constitution); - (ix) appoint the Chair and Vice-Chair of Committees subject to any requirements of this Constitution concerning who may be appointed to such positions.
+- (i) elect a person to preside if the Chair or Vice-Chair of the Council is not present; - (ii) elect the Chair of the Council; - (iii) elect the Vice-Chair of the Council; - (iv) approve the minutes of the last meeting; - (v) receive any announcements from the Chair and/or the Head of Paid Service; - (vi) elect the Leader of the Council at the first annual meeting following a whole Council election for a four year term5; - (vii) note the number of Members to be appointed to the Cabinet and the appointment those Members; - (viii) appoint the Overview and Scrutiny Committee, Finance, Audit and Risk Committee, Standards Committee, Licensing and Regulation Committee, Planning Control Committee, Council Tax Setting Committee and Employment Committee and such other Committees, Sub-Committees, Panels and Area Forums as the Council considers appropriate to deal with matters which are neither reserved to the Council nor are Executive Functions (as set out in Section 14 of this Constitution); - (ix) appoint the Chair and Vice-Chair of Committees subject to any requirements of this Constitution concerning who may be appointed to such positions.
 Area Forums will appoint their own Chair and Vice Chair.
-In the event that a Chair and Vice Chair cannot be appointed at the first meeting of an Area Forum or at the next available meeting, such appointment shall be made at the subsequent ordinary Council meeting. - agree the Scheme of Delegations or such part of it as the Constitution determines it is for the Council to agree (as set out in Section 14 of this Constitution); - (xi) approve a programme of ordinary meetings of the Council for the year; and - (xii) consider any business set out in the notice convening the meeting.
+In the event that a Chair and Vice Chair cannot be appointed at the first meeting of an Area Forum or at the next available meeting, such appointment shall be made at the subsequent ordinary Council meeting. - (x) agree the Scheme of Delegations or such part of it as the Constitution determines it is for the Council to agree (as set out in Section 14 of this Constitution); - (xi) approve a programme of ordinary meetings of the Council for the year; and - (xii) consider any business set out in the notice convening the meeting.